dcellison/phi/markdown/phonology.md

 ### vowels

-standard spanish vowel pronunciation except for an open front [a].
-[ɒ] is acceptable as a personal preference.
+plath uses the standard spanish vowel pronunciation except for an open front [a], although [ɒ] is acceptable as a personal preference.

 |       | front | back
 | ----- | ----- | ----